ActivFORMS: A Formally-Founded Model-Based Approach to Engineer Self-Adaptive Systems: Evaluation of ActivFORMS-ta

-In the last part of the evaluation, we dynamically add a latency goal to the running system and evaluate the impact of it on the quality properties and the adaptation time (Stage IV).
-We used the same physical setup as in part three with $15$ motes and accuracy $E$\,=\,$99\%$ (i.e., an approximation interval $\varepsilon$\,=\,$0.01$) and confidence $A$\,=\,$90\%$ ($\alpha$\,=\,$0.10$).
-The test started with the packet loss and energy consumption goals only.
-After 12 hours, the latency goal was dynamically added for another 12 hours.
+To conclude, we dynamically add a latency goal to the running system and evaluate the impact of it on the quality properties and the adaptation time (Stage IV).
+We used the same physical setup as in part three with $15$ motes and accuracy $E$\,=\,$99\%$ (i.e., $\varepsilon$\,=\,$0.01$) and confidence $A$\,=\,$90\%$ ($\alpha$\,=\,$0.10$).
+We started with the packet loss and energy consumption goals only.
+After 12 hours, the latency goal was dynamically added for 12 hours.
 The latency model and the approach to add the goal dynamically is explained in Examples 8 and 9.

 \paragraph{Results} Figure~\ref{fig:latency_results} shows the test results.
-As we can see, adding the latency goal drastically reduces the latency to mean $0.00\,\%$ of the cycle time with quartiles $\pm0.00$ (i.e., no latency could be measured) compared to $18.6\,\%$ and -$7.5$/+$7.0$ for the ActivFORMSi setup without latency goal.
-This improvement has only a small effect on packet loss (mean increased from $5.78\,\%$ to $7.10\,\%$) and energy consumption (mean increased from $12.47$ to $12.72$~C).
-On the other hand, the verification of the latency model increased the overall verification time from with $24.29\,$sec to $46.22\,$sec.

-\paragraph{Conclusions} ActivFORMSi provides first-class, but basic support for dynamic updates of adaptation goals en feedback loop models.
-In answer to RQ5, the test results show that adding a latency goal drastically reduces latency of packet delivery at the cost of a small increase in packet loss and energy consumption.
-However, about two times more adaptation time is required for the verification of the quality models with the newly added goal.
+As we can see, adding the latency goal drastically reduces the latency.
+We could not measure any latency ($0.00\,\%\pm\%0.00$) compared to $18.60\,\%$ and -$7.50$/+$7.00$ for the setup without latency goal.
+This improvement has only a small effect on packet loss (mean from $5.78\,\%$ to $7.10\,\%$) and energy consumption (mean from $12.47$ to $12.72$~C).
+On the other hand, verifying the latency model increased the overall verification time from with $24.29\,$sec to $46.22\,$sec. \paragraph{Conclusions} In answer to RQ3, the test confirms that ActivFORMS-ta supports adding a new goal during operation.
+The results show that adding the goal drastically reduces latency of packet delivery at the cost of a small increase in packet loss and energy consumption.
+However, about two times more time is required for the verification of the quality models with the newly added goal.